typester/riverql/README.md

 subscription {
   events {
     __typename
-    ... on OutputFocusedTags { outputId name tags }
+    ... on OutputFocusedTags { name tags }
-    ... on SeatFocusedOutput { outputId name }
+    ... on SeatFocusedOutput { name }
   }
 }
 ```